About the Author(s)

 The Underlying Causes

 Prior to the emergence of the noxious COVID-19 and the explosion at the Port of Beirut in 2020, Lebanon had already been grappling with a wrenching economic crisis after successive governments piled up debt following the 15-year civil war with nothing to pay in return.
-Lebanon’s debt mountain is equivalent to 167% of the country’s output, making it one of the world’s most burdensome debts.
+As of 2021, the debt mountain in Lebanon is equivalent to 167% of the country’s output, making it a burdensome economic crisis.

 Following the end of the civil war, Lebanon balanced its finances with foreign aid, revenues from the tourism sector and financial industry, and the Gulf Arab state’s benevolence, boosting central bank reserves to finance the country.
 Most importantly, remittances from the millions of Lebanese living and working abroad was one of its most reliable sources of inflow of dollars; despite 2008’s financial crisis, they sent money.